Xilmi/Rotp-Fusion/README.md

   - Applied WYSIWYG to Rectangular Galaxy.
   - Improved big source number randomness.
   - Applied WYSIWYG to Ellipse and spiral Galaxies.
+  - Applied WYSIWYG to all other Galaxies.
+  - the new random function extends now the Random class.

 2023.04.03 (BR)